alyssanekk/final_project/README.md

 **Population Analysis**
 ### Predicted Values
 ![diagram](project2_part2_alajuelita_pop.png)
 I decided to choose the division Alajuelita, Costa Rica as the canton that I looked into deeper.
-The image below demonsrates the difference between the predicted value and the actual population value given.
+The image above demonsrates the difference between the predicted value and the actual population value given.
 We needed to isolate a region that had both large and small populations in the same area.

 ### Density and Lights
 ![density and light plot](project2_histogramanddensity_ntl.png)